Parapsychology: Scope

-The definitions for the terms above may not reflect their mainstream usage, nor the opinions of all parapsychologists and their critics.
+The definitions for the terms above may not reflect their mainstream usage nor the opinions of all parapsychologists and their critics.

 According to the Parapsychological Association, parapsychologists do not study all paranormal phenomena, nor are they concerned with astrology, UFOs, cryptozoology, paganism, vampires, alchemy, or witchcraft.

 Journals dealing with parapsychology include the Journal of Parapsychology, Journal of Near-Death Studies, Journal of Consciousness Studies, Journal of the Society for Psychical Research, and Journal of Scientific Exploration.

 Experimental research

 Ganzfeld

 The Ganzfeld (German for "whole field") is a technique used to test individuals for telepathy.
 The technique—a form of moderate sensory deprivation—was developed to quickly quiet mental "noise" by providing mild, unpatterned stimuli to the visual and auditory senses.
 The visual sense is usually isolated by creating a soft red glow which is diffused through half ping-pong balls placed over the recipient's eyes.
 The auditory sense is usually blocked by playing white noise, static, or similar sounds to the recipient.
 The subject is also seated in a reclined, comfortable position to minimize the sense of touch.

 In the typical Ganzfeld experiment, a "sender" and a "receiver" are isolated.
-The receiver is put into the Ganzfeld state, or Ganzfeld effect and the sender is shown a video clip or still picture and asked to mentally send that image to the receiver.
-The receiver, while in the Ganzfeld, is asked to continuously speak aloud all mental processes, including images, thoughts, and feelings.
-At the end of the sending period, typically about 20 to 40 minutes in length, the receiver is taken out of the Ganzfeld state and shown four images or videos, one of which is the true target and three of which are non-target decoys.
-The receiver attempts to select the true target, using perceptions experienced during the Ganzfeld state as clues to what the mentally "sent" image might have been.
+The receiver is put into the Ganzfeld state, or Ganzfeld effect and the sender is shown a video clip or still picture and asked to send that image to the receiver mentally.
+While in the Ganzfeld, experimenters ask the receiver to continuously speak aloud all mental processes, including images, thoughts, and feelings.
+At the end of the sending period, typically about 20 to 40 minutes, the receiver is taken out of the Ganzfeld state and shown four images or videos, one of which is the actual target and three non-target decoys.
+The receiver attempts to select the target, using perceptions experienced during the Ganzfeld state as clues to what the mentally "sent" image might have been.

 The Ganzfeld experiment studies that were examined by Ray Hyman and Charles Honorton had methodological problems that were well documented.
 Honorton reported only 36% of the studies used duplicate target sets of pictures to avoid handling cues.
-Hyman discovered flaws in all of the 42 Ganzfeld experiments and to assess each experiment, he devised a set of 12 categories of flaws.
-Six of these concerned statistical defects, the other six covered procedural flaws such as inadequate documentation, randomization and security as well as possibilities of sensory leakage.
-Over half of the studies failed to safeguard against sensory leakage and all of the studies contained at least one of the 12 flaws.
+Hyman discovered flaws in all of the 42 Ganzfeld experiments, and to assess each experiment, he devised a set of 12 categories of flaws.
+Six of these concerned statistical defects, and the other six covered procedural flaws such as inadequate documentation, randomization, security, and possibilities of sensory leakage.
+Over half of the studies failed to safeguard against sensory leakage, and all of the studies contained at least one of the 12 flaws.
 Because of the flaws, Honorton agreed with Hyman the 42 Ganzfeld studies could not support the claim for the existence of psi.